-2. Operating Principles:
+1. Operating Principles:

 The Society, seeks at all times to participate in service through a "person-to-person" outreach.
 All employees will actively promote a respectful working environment for clients, residents, colleagues, volunteers and others.
 To promote a professional and respectful workplace, the following Code of Conduct shall apply:

-- No individual will be discriminated against on the basis of race, religion, language, age, disability, national origin, marital status, gender, sexual orientation, socioeconomic background or circumstance; - Employees will fulfill their duties and responsibilities with integrity.
-The highest possible quality of service is to be extended to the public, residents, clients and colleagues and affiliated service providers; - Employees will respect the policies and procedures of the Society, and work together in a cooperative manner.
-Employees will ensure that their full care and attention is paid to all aspects of the job including attendance, shift coverage, staff meetings, trainings and all other responsibilities and activities as defined by management. - Employees will be honest in their dealings with colleagues and management, will put the interests of the Society first before other employers and will be honest with their commitment to the Society and not engage in time theft, - Residents, clients, customers, volunteers, co-workers and management shall be treated with theutmost respect, in a professional, conscientious and dignified manner; - Employees will not engage in personal relationships with residents while in our care, or for up to one year after residents have left the system.
-Employees will refrain from accepting all gifts, favours or hospitality from residents, clients, members of the Society or business associates, which could be interpreted as seeking to influence or obtain preferential treatment. - Employees shall maintain their professional judgment, independence and competence without concerns from outside interests, activities and endeavours; - Confidential information regarding residents, clients, employees, volunteers or the operation of the Society is not to be discussed with anyone other than authorized individuals; - Donations given to the Society for the benefit of clients or residents are not to be appropriated by or used by employees; employees may shop at Saint Vincent de Paul stores and will respect the prices assigned to goods for sale; - All employees have a duty to report verbally or in writing any evidence of improper practice of which they are aware.
-As used here, the term "improper practice" means any illegal, fraudulent, dishonest, negligent, abusive or otherwise unethical action by an employee; inclusive of taping conversations without permission; - Employees who attend work under the influence of alcohol, drugs or other mood altering substances may be subject to immediate dismissal;
+- No individual will be discriminated against on the basis of race, religion, language, age, disability, national origin, marital status, gender, sexual orientation, socioeconomic background or circumstance; - o Employees will fulfill their duties and responsibilities with integrity.
+The highest possible quality of service is to be extended to the public, residents, clients and colleagues and affiliated service providers. - Employees will respect the policies and procedures of the Society, and work together in a cooperative manner.
+Employees will ensure that their full care and attention is paid to all aspects of the job including attendance, shift coverage, staff meetings, trainings and all other responsibilities and activities as defined by management. - Employees will be honest in their dealings with colleagues and management, will put the interests of the Society first before other employers and will be honest with their commitment to the Society and not engage in time theft. - o Residents, clients, customers, volunteers, co-workers and management shall be treated with the utmost respect, in a professional, conscientious and dignified manner. - Employees will not engage in personal relationships with residents while in our care, or for up to one year after residents have left the system.
+Employees will refrain from accepting all gifts, favours or hospitality from residents, clients, members of the Society or business associates, which could be interpreted as seeking to influence or obtain preferential treatment.
+All gifts shall be declared. - Employees shall maintain their professional judgment, independence and competence without concerns from outside interests, activities and endeavours. - Confidential information regarding residents, clients, employees, volunteers or the operation of the Society is not to be discussed with anyone other than authorized individuals. - Donations given to the Society for the benefit of clients or residents are not to be appropriated by or used by employees; employees may shop at Saint Vincent de Paul stores and will respect the prices assigned to goods for sale. - All employees have a duty to report verbally or in writing, any evidence of improper practice of which they are aware.
+As used here, the term "improper practice" means, but is not limited to, any illegal, fraudulent, dishonest, negligent, abusive or otherwise unethical action by an employee; inclusive of taping conversations without permission. - Employees who attend work under the influence of alcohol, drugs or other mood altering substances will be subject to discipline, and some cases, immediate dismissal.

-3. Personnel Records
+2. Personnel Records